2brownc/ecom-p/README.md

-# Ecommerce Website POC
+# Ecommerce Website

-I prototyping of a ecommerce website using the [T3 Stack](https://github.com/t3-oss/create-t3-app).
+A prototyping of a ecommerce website using the [T3 Stack](https://github.com/t3-oss/create-t3-app).